ray155093/azure-docs.zh-tw/articles/vs-azure-tools-publishing-using-powershell-scripts.md

 <properties
-   pageTitle="使用 Windows PowerShell 指令碼來發佈至開發和測試環境 | Microsoft Azure" description="了解如何從 Visual Studio 使用 Windows PowerShell 指令碼來發佈至開發和測試環境。" services="visual-studio-online" documentationCenter="na"
+   pageTitle="Using Windows PowerShell Scripts to Publish to Dev and Test Environments | Microsoft Azure" description="Learn how to use Windows PowerShell scripts from Visual Studio to publish to development and test environments." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
-   authors="TomArcher"